Aaron Cohen (actor)

-Aaron Cohen (אהרון כהן; born 28 February 1976) is an American-Canadian actor, ex-Israeli special forces agent, and counterterrorism analyst best known for his on-camera appearances on various major news cable programs.
+Aaron Cohen (אהרון כהן; born 28 February 1976 in Montreal) is an American-Canadian actor, ex-Israeli special forces agent, and counterterrorism analyst best known for his on-camera appearances on various major news cable programs.

 Early life and education

 Cohen was born to a Jewish family in Montreal, Quebec.
 His parents divorced when he was young and the family moved to Miami and settled in Los Angeles.
 He then spent the next several years shuttling between California, Canada, and Florida.
 For secondary school he attended the Robert Land Academy, a military academy in Canada, and graduated Beverly Hills High School in 1995.

 He is the stepson of the American filmmaker Abby Mann.

 Military Service

 After high school, Cohen left Los Angeles for Israel, working on a kibbutz before enlisting in the Israel Defense Forces.
 After passing the consolidation, a demanding screening process for elite unit candidates, Cohen was one of the few non-Sabra volunteers accepted.
 In the mid-1990s, he became a member of the undercover Duvdevan Unit (דובדבן; lit. cherry) of the IDF Commando Brigade, performing counter-terror operations targeting suspects among the Palestinian Arab population in the West Bank.
 He has stated his belief in Zionism and has said his family has a strong Jewish identity.